 - 100L – 14.88″ x 14.09″ x 27.17″ – 4 adjustable shelves

 - 120L – 28.5″ x 27″ x 18.5″ – 2 adjuatable shelves

 - 125L – 38″ x 18.8″ x 18.4″ – 4 adjustable shelves

-Click on relevant image on the right to check the latest price and packages from Amazon.
+Images on the right link through to the latest prices, specials and packages from Amazon.

 The image on the top is the 30L followed by the 50L then the 80L and the 100L.

 For more information on the 30L dry cabinet – click here

 For more information on the 50L dry cabinet – click here